Six dead after dust storm causes 21-vehicle pile-up in Montana

 At least six people have been killed after a dust storm caused a pile-up of 21 vehicles in Montana.

-Authorities believe the weather - which whipped up a dust storm and reduced visibility - was behind the fatal pile-up.

-At least six people are confirmed to have died in the crash near Hardin, a city in southern Montana.
+Gusts of 60mph were recorded around the time of the pile-up on the Interstate 90 highway near Hardin, a city in the state’s south.

-It was unclear how many were injured in the incident.
-But a highway patrol official said extra ambulances had to be called in from another city to help.
+It is not clear how many were injured in the incident but a highway patrol official said extra ambulances had to be called in from another city to help.

 Cars could be seen crashed into a grassy ditch off the highway while emergency services attended the scene on Friday afternoon.